stribis/wd324_javascript/03_repetition/01_basics/challenges/advanced_learning/Character Counter/task.md

-To-Do List
+Character Counter

-Create a simple to-do list where the user can add items by typing in an input field and clicking a button.
-Display the list dynamically.
+Write a program that counts the number of characters entered in a text area and displays the count in real time.